Riho Breivel

 Riho Breivel (born 26 August 1952, in Kohtla-Järve) is an Estonian politician.
-He has been member of XIV Riigikogu.
+He has been a member of XIV Riigikogu.

-In 2005 he graduated from Tallinn University in organisational behaviour.
+In 2005 he graduated from Tallinn University with a degree in organisational behaviour.

-2002-2006 he was the director of Estonian Academy of Security Sciences' Border Guard College.
-2007-2012 he was Ida-Viru County Governor.
+From 2002 to 2006 he was the director of Estonian Academy of Security Sciences' Border Guard College.
+From 2007 to 2012 he was Ida-Viru County Governor.

-Since 2018 he is a member of Estonian Conservative People's Party.
+Since 2018 he has been a member of the Estonian Conservative People's Party.